Fundy National Park of Canada

 Beautiful setting of the Rising Tide Festival near MacLaren pond in Fundy National Park © Parks Canada / Photo by B. Townsend

-On August 17 and 18, 2013 Fundy National Park will resonate to the sounds of the fourth edition of the Rising Tide Festival.
+On August 23 and 24, 2014 Fundy National Park will resonate to the sounds of the fifth edition of the Rising Tide Festival.
 Musicians from all around the Maritimes, inspired by this beautiful area will join together to regale audiences at this outdoor concert.
 There will also be a Hand Made Village presenting original artwork from New Brunswick artists and face painting for the children!

 Come for a day, stay for the weekend!